We are Social:

 Pterygoid implants are longer than conventional implants and used in cases where there isn’t enough bone density or height in the upper jaw (maxilla) to hold new teeth in place.
 Pterygoid implants are inserted in the back of the mouth behind the jawline and extend into the pterygoid process of the sphenoid bone.
 This region of bone is very strong and stable.

 Zygomatic dental implants are longer than conventional implants and used in cases where there is not enough upper jawbone quality or quantity to support new teeth.
 These implants are angled and inserted into the upper cheek or zygomatic bone, providing a very strong and reliable foundation to support teeth.
-They are often used in combination with conventional dental implants in All-On-4 surgery.
+They are often used in combination with conventional dental implants in All-on-4 surgery.

 Dr Norcross may consult with a specialist oral maxillofacial surgeon for the placement of zygomatic implants.

 Yes.
-All-On-4® treatment at Perth Dental Implant Centre is supported by a 5-year warranty covering Nobel Biocare dental implants; a 5-year warranty covering the titanium bar and a 2-year warranty covering acrylic teeth.
+All-on-4® treatment at Perth Dental Implant Centre is supported by a 5-year warranty covering Nobel Biocare dental implants; a 5-year warranty covering the titanium bar and a 2-year warranty covering acrylic teeth.
 This warranty is subject to attending scheduled implant reviews, six-monthly check-ups and hygiene maintenance appointments.

 The Centre of Excellence designation demonstrates that your dental surgeon has the necessary surgical experience and training to offer the All-on-4® treatment protocol.
 Patients can also rest assured that their Nobel Biocare dental implants are authentic and supported by a warranty.

-One of only a handful of Centres of Excellence across Australia, Perth Dental Implant Centre is proud to be recognised as an All-On-4® Centre of Excellence.
+One of only a handful of Centres of Excellence across Australia, Perth Dental Implant Centre is proud to be recognised as an All-on-4® Centre of Excellence.

 Eligible Australians and their families may be granted early release of superannuation to pay for essential dental care including dental implants.
 Limited access applies and eligibility criteria must be met.
-Learn more about it in our blog Accessing Super for All-On-4 Dental Implants.
+Learn more about it in our blog Accessing Super for All-on-4 Dental Implants.

 A milled titanium frame is stronger than cast metal and has a more passive fit which means it puts less pressure on the surrounding bone.
 This helps the jaw bone heal better around All-on-4® dental implants.